-The credit risk for measured at amortized cost is assessed as low (the same as the assessment result in the beginning of the period).
+The credit risk for measured at amortized cost is assessed as low.
 Therefore, the loss allowance is measured at an amount equal to 12-month expected credit losses.
-As the Company transacts with are financial institutions with good credit, no allowance for losses has been provided in this period in 2020 and 2019.
+As the Company transacts with are financial institutions with good credit, no allowance for losses has been provided in this period in 2021 and 2020.

-The Company measures the loss allowance of its Contract Assets and Accounts Receivable (including note receivables and accounts receivables) at an amount equal to lifetime expected credit losses.
-The assessment of the Company's loss allowance as at 31 December 2020 and 2019 is as follows:
+The Company measures the loss allowance of its accounts receivables (including note receivables and accounts receivables) at an amount equal to lifetime expected credit losses.
+The assessment of the Company's loss allowance as at 31 December 2021 and 2020 is as follows:

-Accounts receivable considers the counterparty's credit rating, region and industry characteristics, using a provision matrix to measure the loss allowance, with 0.08% and 0.07% of loss allowance respectively, the relevant information is as follows:
+The Company considers the accounts receivables by counterparty's credit rating, by geographical region and by industry sector and its loss allowance is measured by using a provision matrix with 0.08%.
+The details are as follows:

 Not yet due Overdue

 (Note) <=90 days 90-180 days >=180 days Total

-Gross carrying amount \$163,266 \$59 \$- \$- \$163,325
+Gross carrying amount \$166,877 \$- \$- \$- \$166,877

-Loss ratio 0.08%
+Loss rate 0.08%

 Lifetime expected credit

-losses - (132)
+losses (132)

-Carrying amount = \$163,193
+Carrying amount = \$166,745